christopherkochaneck/smarthome/README.md

 ## Deployment

 The project uses Docker to launch seperate containers for the frontend, backend and database.
-This should make it easy to deploy and update the Containers for UI, API and Database.<br>
+This should make it easy to deploy and update the Containers seperately.<br>

-You can find the Docker files aswell as the docker-compose.yml in the following directories:

-- smarthome/client
-- smarthome/server
-- smarthome/database